Normal Anatomy of the Shoulder Joint

 Calcific cuff tendinopathy is a problem with the shoulder’s tendons and muscles.
 This condition occurs due to the formation of calcium deposits in the tendons (tissue which attaches muscle to bone) of the rotator cuff (group of muscles and tendons stabilizing the shoulder).

-For more information about Calcific Tendinitis, click on below tabs.
+For more information about Ultrasound Guided Treatment of Calcific Tendonitis, click on below tabs

 Shoulder Separation / Coracoclavicular Ligament Reconstruction